-with $j$ being the phonon mode index; they are summarized in the first two columns in Table~\ref{CPAg}.
-The two lowest-frequency modes at 3.5 and 4.5 THz have their counterparts in the previous spontaneous Raman \cite{Macfarlane1988, McCarty1990, Henn1997, Hong2010, Krol1987, Liu1988, Heyen1990, Altendorf1993, Kourouklis1987, Burns1988, Thomsen1988, Bates1989} and time-resolved \cite{Chwalek1991, Albrecht1992, Misochko1999b, Misochko2000, Misochko2001, Misochko2002, Takahashi2009, Hinton2013, Dakovski2015, Mankowsky2015, Novelli2017, Ramos2019} studies and have been attributed to the Ba and Cu(2) vibrations along the $c$ axis (see the atomic displacements in Fig.~\ref{TDFT800_400}c).
-The three weaker modes at 10, 13 and 15 THz have not been reported in the previous time-resolved studies; based on the Raman studies they are attributed to the out-of-phase and in-phase O(2,3) bending modes, and the O(4) stretching mode along the $c$ axis, respectively.
+The lineshapes of the high-frequency modes, i.e., whether they appear as a peak, a dip or a bipolar structure, are extremely sensitive to the choice of the temporal window employed for the FFT, as demonstrated in Appendix~\ref{TimeWindow}.
+This is due to the interference among the strongly damped high-frequency phonon modes.
+We therefore determine the parameters of the high-frequency modes by further fitting the first residual in the time domain.

+For both the NIR and NUV experiments, the first residual can be reproduced roughly by a beating pattern between two damped harmonic oscillators with frequencies at around 13 and 15 THz:

+with the subscripts denoting the 13- and 15-THz modes.
+We assume the frequencies to be independent of $t$, though the recent time-resolved Raman scattering study, recorded at a fluence that is over two-orders-of-magnitude higher than in our case, reported a transient blueshift of the 15-THz mode over the first picosecond \cite{Pellatz2021}.
+For the NIR experiment, fitting the first residual to Eq.~(\ref{mdh}) leaves a second residual, which is shown in Appendix~\ref{2vs3}.
+This second residual features a small but distinct oscillatory component at around 10 THz, seen also in the FFT spectrum (red trace in Fig.~\ref{fit2}b).
+We therefore add a third damped harmonic component at around 10 THz to Eq.~(\ref{mdh}) to fit the NIR data:

+which provides a better fitting result.
+In the NUV experiment, by contrast, adding the 10-THz term to the fit function does not lead to a reasonable convergence.
+The frequencies obtained from the multi-mode fitting of the NIR data are listed in the first and second columns of Table~\ref{CPAg}.
+The uncertainty in the extracted frequencies is $<0.5$ THz for the high-frequency modes.

 We note that in the present study we do not resolve the 14-THz mode, which was observed under high excitation density in a previous transient reflectivity study \cite{Ramos2019} and was attributed to a third harmonic of the Cu(2) mode at 4.5 THz.